Back to all articles

 Most couples assume shared knowledge

-Many couples divide responsibilities in ways that leave major blind spots.
+That assumption is often wrong.
+Many couples divide responsibilities in ways that leave major blind spots neither person notices until it's too late to ask.

 One person often manages invisible responsibilities